microsoftgraph/microsoft-graph-docs-contrib/concepts/use-the-api.md

 ## OData namespace

-The Microsoft Graph API defines most of its resources, methods, and enumerations in the OData namespace, `microsoft.graph`, as specified in the [Microsoft Graph metadata](traverse-the-graph.md#microsoft-graph-api-metadata).
+The Microsoft Graph API defines most of its resources, methods, and enumerations in the OData namespace, `microsoft.graph`, in the [Microsoft Graph metadata](traverse-the-graph.md#microsoft-graph-api-metadata).
 A small number of API sets are defined in their sub-namespaces, such as the [call records API](/graph/api/resources/callrecords-api-overview?view=graph-rest-beta) which defines resources like [callRecord](/graph/api/resources/callrecords-callrecord?view=graph-rest-beta) in `microsoft.graph.callRecords`.

 Unless explicitly specified in the corresponding topic, assume types, methods, and enumerations are part of the `microsoft.graph` namespace.